 FOODS WITH A FRIENDLY SMILE!"

 Mel and Lynn Tanioka embarked on their business journey in 1978 in hopes to service the Leeward side of the island with fresh seafood.
-With help from family and friends, Tanioka’s has grown from a small 1,000 square foot space with a few volunteers to owning two side by side commercial buildings totaling over 16,000 square feet and employing over a hundred hard working and dedicated employees.
+With support from family and friends, Tanioka's has grown from a small 1,000 square foot space with a few volunteers to owning two side by side commercial buildings totaling over 16,000 square feet and employing over 130 hard working and dedicated employees.

-Long hours and blessings from above, along with their unwavering commitment to their motto “Quality Foods with a Friendly Smile” has made Tanioka’s a legend in Waipahu.
+Long hours and blessings from above, along with their unwavering commitment to their mission "Quality Foods with a Friendly Smile" has made Tanioka's a legend in Waipahu.